Andrej Jakimovski

-Andrej Jakimovski (born 18 March 2001) is a Macedonian college basketball player for the Washington State Cougars of the Pac-12 Conference.
+Andrej Jakimovski (born 18 March 2001) is a Macedonian professional basketball player for Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA) and the EuroCup.
+He previously played for the Washington State Cougars and the Colorado Buffaloes.
 Listed at 6 ft 8 in and 215 lbs, he plays the small forward position.

 Early career

 Jakimovski played for Basket Torino of the Italian Serie A2 Basket during the 2019–20 season.
 He saw little playing time for Torino.
 In the Italian NextGen Under-19 competition, he averaged 28 points, 14 rebounds, 4.3 assists and 3 steals per game.

 On 21 June 2020, Jakimovski committed to playing college basketball for the Washington State Cougars.
 He had several offers from European professional teams but decided to come to America to play collegiately.
 According to Washington State coach Kyle Smith, the Cougars had been recruiting him for over a year.
 Jakimovski was also recruited by Utah, Georgia Tech, Boston College, Minnesota, Utah State and Davidson.
 He was regarded as a four-star prospect by 247Sports and is Washington State's fourth-highest rated recruit after Klay Thompson, Mouhamed Gueye, and Michael Harthun.